crankbird/crank-platform/README.md

      ↓                              ↓                              ↓
 Proof of concept         →       Mass market adoption   →      Global infrastructure
 ```

+**The Just Transition Promise:**
+Every step up in device capability = step up in economic opportunity.
+From basic smartphones in rural areas to gaming laptops in developed nations, everyone participates in the AI economy according to their means and capabilities.

 ## 🎯 Implementation Strategy: Building The Mesh